Disorder-mediated synchronization resonance in coupled semiconductor lasers: Results

-When frequency disorders are present, a resonance emerges in the weakly coupling regime $\kappa \in [0,1]\,\textnormal{ns}^{-1}$: $\langle S \rangle$ is maximized by a proper amount of coupling.
+When frequency disorder is present, synchronization resonance and optimized steady-state synchronization emerge in the weak-coupling regime ($\kappa\ll\sigma_{\Delta}$), with the optimal coupling $\kappa^{*} \in [0,0.5]\,\textnormal{ns}^{-1}$ for $M\geq 24$.
+The synchronization measure attains $\langle S\rangle >0.8$ (approaching unity) over the range $\sigma_{\Delta}\in[1,14]\,\textnormal{rad/ns}$, independent of the number of lasers $M$, as shown in Figs.~\ref{fig:all2all} and \ref{fig:resonance_scaling}.
 For example, for $M=24$ lasers, we have $\langle S \rangle_{\rm max} \approx 0.84$ for $\kappa^* \approx 0.4~\textnormal{ns}^{-1}$, as shown in Fig.~\ref{fig:all2all}(a).
 Figures~\ref{fig:all2all}(b) and \ref{fig:all2all}(c) display the fitted short-term frequencies and the fluctuations of the normalized intensities for $M = 24$, respectively.
-Our computations revealed that, in the presence of frequency disorders, the strong synchronization achieved through the resonance is in fact steady-state synchronization, where the individual lasers maintain sinusoidal, nearly synchronous oscillations.
+Our computations revealed that, in the presence of frequency disorders, the strong synchronization $\langle S\rangle >0.8$ achieved in the weak coupling regime, is in fact steady-state synchronization, where the individual lasers maintain sinusoidal, nearly synchronous oscillations.
 This type of synchronization is desired in applications.
-While chaotic synchronization can be achieved in the strong coupling regime~\cite{nair:2019almost,nair:2018phase,NHBWB:2021}, it is not the focus of our study.
+In the strong‑coupling regime ($\kappa\gg\sigma_{\Delta}$), chaotic dynamics emerge~\cite{nair:2019almost,nair:2018phase,NHBWB:2021}, but these are not relevant to steady‑state synchronization.